Last Updated on July 11, 2022

 Apple Cider Vinegar

-Apple cider vinegar is one of those multipurpose ingredients to keep in your healthy kitchen, for cooking from scratch, making elderberry oxymel, and numerous household and beauty uses.
+Apple cider vinegar is one of those multipurpose ingredients to keep in your healthy kitchen, for cooking from scratch, making elderberry oxymel, as well as numerous household and beauty uses.
 A drop on a bite may help relieve itch.
 You can also add it to bath water for larger itchy areas.

 Onion juice is another easy home remedy for bug bites.
 Place a slice of onion on the bite for a few minutes, then rinse and wash with soap and water.